Frequently Asked Questions

 When are work-study checks issued?

 Work-study checks are issued the fifth business day of each month.
-They can be picked up at the Business Office (Bede 211).
-Please remember to bring a photo ID with you.
+They will be placed in your campus mailbox in Roncalli.
 To set-up a Direct Deposit pay method please contact the Business Office.

 When will I receive tax information regarding Qualified Tuition and Related